- SD/DPH (DPH has been discontinued) Billing Policy

 - Harvard T.H.
 Chan School of Public Health Scholarships

 OSFS at the Harvard T.H.
 Chan School of Public Health is responsible for the disbursements of all School funding (scholarships and stipends, NOT payroll).
-In order to reduce the number of scholarship adjustments, scholarships within HSPH remain as anticipated until after fall and spring credit-load reviews, which occur after the second add-drop period of each term.
+In order to reduce the number of scholarship adjustments, scholarships within the School remain as anticipated until after fall and spring credit-load reviews, which occur after the second add-drop period of each term.
 This is typically in November and April.
 Although these funds remain as anticipated, this delay will not impact any credit balances owed to a student or a student’s ability to register.
-Harvard policy indicates that a student can not receive a scholarship or combined scholarships over tuition and mandatory student fees (registration fee and individual health fees).
+Harvard policy indicates that a student can not receive a scholarship or combined scholarships over tuition and mandatory student fees (individual health fees).
 Therefore, should a student have a scholarship in excess of this amount, it will automatically be reduced by the end of the year.

 - Outside Awards (Scholarships and Sponsorships not within Harvard)